JHU-PL-Lab/www-fpse/assignments/project.md

   2. You do not need to cover I/O aspects of the code, those fall under acceptance tests and we are only requiring unit tests at this point.
 There is no need to mark all of your I/O code as coverage off.

 #### Making and testing an `.opam` package file
  As was mentioned above you will need to make an `.opam` file for your project to package it up for potential distribution.
 The main reason for this is both to learn a bit about how opam packages are made, and for us to easily install any `opam` dependencies of your project.
 To do so, the easiest way is to copy and paste the below at the end of your `dune-project` file and edit as appropriate.
+Make sure to include any `opam` packages you are using in the `depends` section.
   ```scheme
   (generate_opam_files true)
   (authors "Yours Truly" "Truly Yours")